RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/supported-devices.md

 As an alternative you could try [RetroBat](https://www.retrobat.ovh) that offers similar functionality in a Windows environment.
 How ever if you install a Linux distribution on your device instead you can try out RetroDECK.

-### Will you support ARM devices like Android/IOS/MacOS.
+### Will you support ARM devices like iOS or MacOS?
 ARM devices are not supported currently.
 ES-DE does support the ARM emulators but it is a very different landscape.
 It would be a major undertaking but maybe one day in the far off future it could be possible.
 But it would need to be a different experience as the emulators, other underlying systems would not be the same and would need to be rewritten.

-### Will you make a snap version of RetroDECK?
-Right now RetroDECKs main focus is flatpak.
-If the demand is very high for a snap version we might look into it post the launch of version 1.0.

-### Will you make a appimage version of RetroDECK?
+### Will you support Android?
-No, that is not within the scope of the project.
+We believe that is not really possible to bundle and preconfigure external emulators on Android unfortunately.

+### Will you support other distribution methods usch as Snap or AppImage?
+It's not in our roadmap yet as now the entire buildsystem is based on the flatpak-build that builds the software via flatpak manifest.
+In the past we evaluated to migrate to **Buildstream** (or similar) to build in multiple output format, but the team is not large enough to migrate and maintain other distribution methods, so we prefer to focus our effort on Flatpak only.
+If someone wishes to take charge of this we are open to discuss it.